geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 30. Management has recently discovered that Alex Wilber's username may have been compromised.
 As a result, Lynne has been asked to block Alex's account so that no one can sign in with his username until management is able to determine the extent of the issue.
 In the **Active users** list, select the circle to the left of **Alex Wilber's** name (do NOT select Alex’s name itself).

 	**Note:** If any other user account is selected, you must unselect that user account before proceeding.
-Check Allan Deyoung's account, since you just reset his password; uncheck his account if necessary.
+Examine Allan Deyoung's account, since you just reset his password; uncheck his account if necessary (select the check mark to unselect it).
 Only Alex's account should be selected.

 31. In the menu bar at the top of the page, select the **ellipsis icon (...)** to display a drop-down menu of additional options.
 In the menu that appears, select **Edit sign-in status**.

-32. In the **Block this user?** window, select the **Block this user from signing in** check box, and then select **Save changes.**
+32. In the **Block sign-in** window, verify Alex's email address appears below the window heading.
+Select the **Block this user from signing in** check box, and then select **Save changes.**

-33. The **Block this user?** window should display a message indicating that Alex is now blocked from signing in (and no one can sign in with Alex's username in the event that his username was actually compromised).
+33. The **Block sign-in** window should display a message indicating that Alex is now blocked from signing in (and no one can sign in with Alex's username in the event that his username was actually compromised).
 In addition, Alex will automatically be signed out of Microsoft services within 60 minutes.
 Select the **X** in the upper right-hand corner of the window to close it.

 34. Lynne has just been informed that Nestor Wilke's username has also been potentially compromised.
 Repeat steps 30 through 33 to block Nestor from signing in (and to block anyone else from using his username to sign in).

 35. When you tried to block Nestor's sign in, you should have received an error message indicating **Changes could not be saved**.
 The reason that you received this error is that Nestor is a Global Admin, and Lynne is not.
 Only a Global Admin can block another Global Admin from being able to sign in.
 Lynne will need to ask Holly Dickson to make this change.

 36. To verify whether Alex Wilber can sign in, you will attempt to sign in as Alex.
-Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in her **My account** pane, select **Sign out.**
+Log out of Microsoft 365 by selecting the user icon for **Lynne Robbins** (the circle with Lynne's picture in the upper right-hand corner), and in the **Lynne Robbins** window that appears, select **Sign out.**

 37. As a best practice, close all your browser tabs except for the **Sign out** tab once you have been signed out.
 On the **Sign out** tab, navigate to **https://portal.office.com**.